pcwu2022/Obsidian-Vault/Communication/Presentation and Speech/Matt Abrahams - Think Fast, Talk Smart.md

 ### Step 3: Slow down and listen.

 - Understand the demands of requirements you find yourself in to respond appropriately.
 - Your fundamental job as a communicator is to be in service of the audience.
-Understand their [[needs]] by listening.
+Understand their [[Needs]] by listening.
 - You must focus and listen (Truly understand what the person is trying to say).
 - Listen, and then respond.